Russia says Turkish foreign minister ‘agrees need for immediate cessation of Nagorno-Karabakh hostilities’

 Turkey’s reaction awaited

-Turkey—which denies that it is backing Azerbaijan in th conflict with military advisers, F-16 fighter planes, drones and contingents of Syrian rebel militiamen—was yet to release details of the call.
+Turkey—which denies that it is backing Azerbaijan in the conflict with military advisers, F-16 fighter planes, drones and contingents of Syrian rebel militiamen—was yet to release details of the call.

 France, Russia and the US are co-chairs of the OSCE Minsk Group, formed in 1992 to mediate a peaceful resolution over the mountainous Nagorno-Karabakh enclave.